tushiqi/MAnorm2_utils/README.rst

   interval.

   By default, :code:`profile_bins` preserves all the reads (or read pairs) for the counting procedure.
-For both paired-end reads and deep-sequenced single-end reads, we strongly recommend setting :code:`--keep-dup` to 1 to enhance the specificity of downstream analyses.
+For both paired-end reads and deep-sequencing single-end reads, we strongly recommend setting :code:`--keep-dup` to 1 to enhance the specificity of downstream analyses.
 In that case, for each ChIP-seq sample only one read (or read pair) of a set of duplicates is